OALabs/BlobRunner/README.md

 to the remote system.
 If the file is copied to the same path you are running _win32_remote.exe_ from, you just need to use the file name for the parameter.
 Otherwise, you will need to specify the path to the shellcode file on the remote system.

+## Examples

+A set of non-malicious example shellcode files.

 ## Feedback / Help

  - Any questions, comments or requests you can find us on twitter: @seanmw or @herrcore